The Battleground States of Michigan and Pennsylvania Play a Key Role in the 2020 Presidential Election and the Future of US Online Poker

 Online poker players that want to see shared liquidity happen would be best served by voting for Joe Biden as the Trump administration has actively tried to end cross-border liquidity sharing of online poker.

 Under Trump, the US Department of Justice has tried to reinterpret the 1961 Wire Act to make shared liquidity illegal.
-So far, the courts have ruled against Trump’s DOJ, but the case currently sites with the United States Court of Appeals for the First Circuit.
+So far, the courts have ruled against Trump’s DOJ, but the case currently sits with the United States Court of Appeals for the First Circuit.

 However, even a favorable decision from the appellate court can be appealed to the US Supreme Court where three of the nine justices have been appointed by Trump.